A chronology of key events:

 312-140 - Most of Persia is part of the Greek-dominated (Hellenistic) Seleucid Empire, founded by a general of Alexander the Great.

-140 BC - 224 AD - Persia become part of the Parthian Empire, ruled by the Arsacid dynasty.
+140 BC - 224 AD - Persia - known as the Parthian Empire - under the rule of the Arsacid dynasty.

 224-651 AD - Sassanid dynasty rules Persian Empire; Zoroastrianism is the dominant religion.